 - Take a moment just to settle where you are.
 What can you hear?
 What can you smell?

 - Now, start with a three-part breath.
-This is essentially a breathing technique that helps you take long, deep breaths to help relax your nervous system.
-Place one hand on your lower tummy, and the other at the top of your chest just beneath your collar bones.
-Start on an inhale, feel your breath expanding your lower tummy, then ribs, then all the way up to your collarbone as though you’re breathing in in a wave.
-Take a slight pause when your lungs feels completely full.
+This is a simple breathing technique that helps you to take long, deep breaths to help relax your nervous system.
+Place one hand on your lower tummy, and the other at the top of your chest just beneath your collarbones.
+Start on an inhale, feel your breath expanding your lower tummy, then your ribs, then all the way up to your collarbone as though you're breathing in in a wave.
+Take a slight pause when your lungs feel completely full.
 Then exhale from your collarbones, then your ribs, then all the way out from your lower tummy, and take a slight pause as your lungs feel completely empty.

 - Take several rounds like this, for as long as you'd like.
 You may not be used to taking such deep breaths continuously, so just do this for as long as feels comfortable.
 When you're ready, let your breathing return to normal.

-- Now take a scan of your body, starting from your feet, feeling them against the floor, and work your way up to the crown of your head, noticing any areas of tension in your body, and any areas of softness.
+- Now take a scan of your body, starting from your feet, feeling them against the floor, and work your way up to the crown of your head.
+How does each part of your body feel physically?
+Notice any areas of tension in your body and any areas of softness.
 Spend a little while here, take your time and be curious without judgement.
-As before, when your mind starts to wander, just gently bring it back and pick up where you left off.
+As before, when your mind starts to wander, just gently bring it back to your body scan and pick up where you left off.

 - Take a few breaths when you finish your body scan.
 You can stay here for as long as you like, again concentrating on your breath, or just enjoying the stillness.

 - Whenever you're ready, flutter your eyes open – and you're all done!
 It really is as easy as that!

 The benefits of meditation, from Stress Less, Accomplish More author, Emily Fletcher